swiecaJS/swiecaJS.github.io/_posts/2019-04-13-how-to-create-preview-gallery.markdown

 ---
 layout: post
-title: "Algorithm challange you might face on the front-end side"
+title: "Algorithm challenge you might face on the front-end side"
 date: 2019-04-14 09:38:22 +0200
 categories: javascript
 ---